Directional Optimism for Safe Linear Bandits: Introduction

 The stochastic linear bandit setting \cite{dani2008stochastic, rusmevichientong2010linearly,abbasi2011improved} is a sequential decision-making problem where, at each round, a learner chooses a vector action and subsequently receives a reward that, in expectation, is a linear function of the action.
 This problem has found broad applications in fields ranging from online recommendation engines to ad placement systems, to clinical trials.
 In the rich literature that has emerged, it is often assumed that any constraints on the learner's actions are \emph{known}.
 In the real world, however, there are often constraints that are both \emph{uncertain} and need to be met at \emph{all rounds}, such as toxicity limits in clinical trials or sensitive topics for recommendation engines.
 As a result, linear bandit problems with uncertain and roundwise constraints have received considerable attention in recent years from works such as \citet{amani2019linear}, \citet{khezeli2020safe}, \citet{pacchiano2021stochastic}, \citet{moradipari2021safe} and \citet{varma2023stochastic}.

 A natural formulation of the safe linear bandit problem, initially studied by \citet{moradipari2021safe}, imposes a linear constraint on every action $x_t$ of the form $a^\top x_t \leq b$ where $a$ is unknown, $b$ is known and the learner gets noisy feedback on $a^\top x_t$.
-Their proposed algorithm for this problem, Safe-LTS, chooses actions from a pessimistically safe set using thompson sampling with increased variance \cite{moradipari2021safe}.
-A similar idea was used by the upper confidence bound-based algorithm OPLB from \citet{pacchiano2021stochastic} for a setting with slightly weaker constraints, although it was later shown to also work in the setting with roundwise constraints by \citet{amani2021decentralized}.
-In this setting, the OPLB algorithm enjoys $\Octil \left( d \sqrt{T} \right)$ regret, which is nearly optimal.
-In this paper, we first give a novel algorithm with at least as good regret guarantees as OPLB and then show that, by exploiting the problem geometry, we can reduce the dependence on the problem dimension in the regret.
-We then introduce a generalization of this problem, where the learner is subject to convex constraints, and use a novel analysis approach to extend our algorithms to this setting.

-\subsection{Contributions}
+To address this problem, algorithms have been proposed with $\Octil(d^{3/2}\sqrt{T})$ (\cite{moradipari2021safe}) and $\Octil(d\sqrt{T})$ (\cite{pacchiano2021stochastic,amani2021decentralized}) regret.
+These algorithms operate by choosing actions from a pessimistically safe set using versions of Thompson sampling or upper confidence bound where the confidence set for the reward parameter is scaled by a \emph{fixed} constant in both cases.
+In this work, we introduce an algorithm with matching $\Octil(d\sqrt{T})$ regret that avoids the use of this fixed scaling by implementing optimism with respect to \emph{directions}, and find that, when compared to the above-mentioned approach, our algorithm enjoys improved performance in problem instances with less restrictive constraints.
+Leveraging this intuition, we then give algorithms that enjoy improved regret guarantees in terms of the problem dimension for well-separated problem instances and settings with finite star convex action sets.

+In fact, this approach is part of a broader perspective for the safe linear bandit problem in which we understand this setting as fundamentally a problem of choosing directions (rather than actions).
+Since the set of feasible actions is unknown in safe linear bandits, the uncertainty in the problem comes from both the uncertainty in the reward and the uncertainty in the diameter of the feasible action set in each direction.
+Accordingly, any algorithm for this setting should appropriately quantify both of these uncertainties to ensure low regret.
+This understanding facilitates our contributions in both geometry-dependent regret guarantees and empirical performance.

+\paragraph{Contributions}